 A fabric rub count is the measure of how hard-wearing a fabric is.
 The higher the rub count, the more hard-wearing.
 So it makes sense when sharing your sofa with a pet to opt for a fabric with a high rub count.
 This will ensure that the quality of your fabric doesn’t deteriorate or start showing signs of age quickly.
 Our House Velvet fabric has an incredible rub count of 100,000.
 The highest in our fabric range.
 It’s not only hard-wearing, but it’s also spill resistant too – so it’s an ideal choice for pet sofas.

 Another way you can further protect your sofa fabric from aging is to have a dedicated blanket for your pet to sit on.
 By covering your sofa cushions with a dog blanket you’re automatically putting a protective layer between your sofa and your cat or dog.
 Which will also help with controlling the shedding of hair onto your sofa or sofa bed too.

 No matter how careful you are with protecting your sofa fabric from your dog or cat.
 Accidents where animals are involved are hard to prevent.

 One of the safest choices for pet sofas is to choose a fabric that’s not only hard-wearing, but also washable too.
-A natural fabric like Cotton or Washed Cotton is ideal for home washing on a low heat setting.
+All of our House Collection Stain Resistant fabrics are ideal for home washing on a low heat setting.
 It should hold its shape and be resistant to shrinking.
 Removing your sofa covers and taking them to the dry cleaners every so often is also a great way to keep them fresh while protecting the fabric from deforming.

 After all, the damage pets do to your sofa is not always visible to the naked eye.
 Fibres also have a way of absorbing scents, so a proper dry clean once a year can remove any pet odours from your seat cushions completely.